akouz/HBus/README.md

 <th>0</th>
 </tbody></table>

- Reply from B to A
+ Reply from node B to node A

 <table>
 <thead>